wagyu298/CoreDataContextManager/README.md

 `[managedObjectContext save:]` will trigger mergeChangesFromContextDidSaveNotification with main context.
 CoreDataContextManager object observe NSManagedObjectContextDidSaveNotification notifiation and merge changes from background thread into the database.
 (You does not need to do anything after [managedObjectContext save:] in background thread.)

+`coreDataContext.currentContext` is very simular to `[coreDataContextManager createBackgroundContext]`, but it does not create new NSMangedObjectContext object if NSMangedObjectContext object is already created for the current thread.
+You can always replace `[coreDataContextManager createBackgroundContext]` by `coreDataContext.currentContext`.

 ### Auto save when app resign active